Architecture, Art & Antiques

 Contact Delaney Fields at email@example.com or 1-800-348-8993 for more information.

 Just east of the Stillwater River, on the outskirts of West Milton, the Old Mason Winery & Vineyard is nestled in amongst corn fields and farmsteads, making it the perfect rural setting to unwind in.
 Come relax in their unique bricked tasting room or on the patio with a vineyard view while sipping on their handcrafted wines.

 Enjoy dinner at one of the many choices in Tipp City or Troy before returning to your hotel to relax for the night.
-Contact Meghan Rodriguez at email@example.com or 1-800-348-8993 for assistance.
+Contact Delaney Fields at firstname.lastname@example.org or 1-800-348-8993 for assistance.